erlang/erlang-org/_posts/2022-05-12-faster-rand.md

 probably since the generator has got good low bits, so they need to be shifted up and rotation is no improvement.

-When trying `Shift` constants for single Xorshift:
+This is a single Xorshift scrambler:

 ``` erlang
 V = T bxor (T bsl Shift)
 ```

-it showed that with a large shift constant the generator performed better in [PractRand], and with a small shift constant it performed better in birthday spacing tests (such as in [TestU01] BigCrush) and collision tests, and it was not possible to find a constant good for both.
+When trying `Shift` constants it showed that with a large shift constant the generator performed better in [PractRand], and with a small one it performed better in birthday spacing tests (such as in [TestU01] BigCrush) and collision tests.
+Alas, it was not possible to find a constant good for both.

 The choosen single Xorshift constant is `8` that passes 4 TB in [PractRand] and BigCrush in [TestU01] but fails